-There are 3 muscle types in the body and which fall under two brackets, these are fast twitch and slow twitch muscle fibres.
+There are 3 muscle types in the body and which fall under two brackets, these are fast twitch and slow-twitch muscle fibres.
 Different activities predominantly activate certain muscle fibre types.

-The 3 types are type 1 (slow twitch), type 2A (fast twitch oxidative glycolytic), type 2B (fast twitch glycolytic).
+The 3 types are type 1 (slow-twitch), type 2A (fast twitch oxidative glycolytic), type 2B (fast-twitch glycolytic).

-When breaking these muscle fibre types down, you will see that they have different force, resistance, endurance and energy requirements:
+When breaking these muscle fibre types down, you will see that they have different force, resistance, endurance, and energy requirements:

 With knowing this information, we can generally bracket ourselves into what form of exercise suits us best due to what forms of activity we fatigue less at:

-With all this info on muscle fibre types we can see that isometric training works both slow and fast twitch muscles fibres, but this is down to the amount of force production needed plus the duration the fibres need to work for ie a maximum isometric contraction for a short period of time would predominantly use more type 2b fibres, a moderately maximal isometric contraction for a moderate amount of time ie greater that 10 seconds would use more type 2a fibres as you feel more lactic acid production, and a low amount of force production for a long period of time ie greater than 3 minutes, would be more type 1 fibres used predominantly.
+With all this info on muscle fibre types we can see that isometric training works both slow and fast-twitch muscles fibres, but this is down to the amount of force production needed plus the duration the fibres need to work for ie a maximum isometric contraction for a short period of time would predominantly use more type 2b fibres, a moderately maximal isometric contraction for a moderate amount of time ie greater than 10 seconds would use more type 2a fibres as you feel more lactic acid production, and a low amount of force production for a long period of time ie greater than 3 minutes, would be more type 1 fibres used predominantly.

 Strength and Hypertrophy

 Max Sick, born in 1882, created a form of isometrics called ‘static tension isometrics,’ where you would contract/squeeze the muscle as hard as you could for a period of time without moving the joint.
-This allowed Max to develop his strength and muscle mass, even though he was very sick from a young age, had severe lung problems, dropsy and rickets.
+This allowed Max to develop his strength and muscle mass, even though he was very sick from a young age, had severe lung problems, dropsy, and rickets.
 Max could lift a man forty pounds heavier than him above his head sixteen times.

-Charles Atlas is probably one of the most well known strongmen from decades ago and he invented the ‘yielding isometrics’ or ‘dynamic tension’ method.
+Charles Atlas is probably one of the most well-known strongmen from decades ago and he invented the ‘yielding isometrics’ or ‘dynamic tension’ method.
 This is when you put a muscle against a muscle and use the force that your own muscles generate to create fatigue, an example would be pushing both of your own hands against each other.
 Some of Charles Atlas’ feats of strength were: